dogeystamp/mousse-notes/README.md

 The default template provides example usages of some of these functions.
 Math equations are automatically numbered if they are assigned a label.
-Section headers are inspired by Shilov's _Linear Algebra_ book.